fauna/vscode/README.md

 ### 4. Upload GraphQL Schema

-1. Open a `.graphql` file containing your GraphQL schema as per the [FaunaDB specification](https://docs.fauna.com/fauna/current/api/graphql).
+1. Open a `.graphql` or `.gql` file containing your GraphQL schema as per the [FaunaDB specification](https://docs.fauna.com/fauna/current/api/graphql).

 2. Open the command palette with the keyboard shortcut `Cmd` + `Shift` + `P` if you are on a Mac (or `Ctrl` + `Shift` + `P` on a PC).